Javademjey/Dots-and-Boxes/README.md

 a node is again evaluated and selected among the nodes, and inside the selected node there is a list of nodes of the next level, and if needed, we go to the next level and this process continues.
 The name of this list is list_of_branches.
+#### BigSquare class:
+CoordinateConfiguration: Configuration of coordinates: In this function, we calculate the coordinates of both points of a line from the four lines forming a square and append each one to own list.
+For example, the line in the top position is append to the __Lines_in_location_up list.

+InsertMovesInBord: It points to a line entered by the user or the system and refers to another function.

+CountingPoints: If the user or the system gets a square score, this function records that score.